Alexander McQueen (fashion house): History

 During his time as head designer, McQueen was awarded the title "British Designer of the Year" four times between 1996 and 2003; he was also appointed a CBE and named International Designer of the Year by the Council of Fashion Designers in 2003.

-In December 2000, the Gucci Group acquired 51% of his company and appointed him as Creative Director before launching stores in London, Milan, New York, Los Angeles and Las Vegas.
-On 31 October 2011, Alexander McQueen opened its first store in Beijing with a runway show.
+In December 2000 the Gucci Group acquired 51% of his company and appointed him as Creative Director before launching stores in London, Milan, New York, Los Angeles and Las Vegas.
 Following the takeover, the brand's catwalk presentations were relocated from London to Paris, beginning with the Spring/Summer 2002 collection with The Dance of The Twisted Bull on 6 October 2001.

 Alexander McQueen launched its first menswear collection in Spring/Summer 2005 and continues to show its collections during Milan Fashion Week.
-The company launched its first women's pre-Spring collection on the runway with its men's collection on 22 June 2008 and has since continued releasing cruise collections since Spring 2010.
+The company launched its first women's pre-Spring collection on the runway with its men's collection on 22 June 2008 and has released cruise collections since Spring 2010.

 Alexander McQueen launched an online store in the US in 2008.
 This was later expanded with an online store for the UK market in 2010.
+On 31 October 2011 Alexander McQueen opened its first store in Beijing with a runway show.

 McQueen's suicide was announced on the afternoon of 11 February 2010.
 At the time of his death, the company had debts of £32 million despite posting profits from handbag sales in 2008.

 Sarah Burton, who was McQueen's deputy for 14 years, became the creative director for the Alexander McQueen label after his death.
 The company continued to expand globally in the following years, and its product range also expanded.
-The number of McQueen stores worldwide had increased to 100 by the end of 2020, with revenues estimated to be €500m in 2020.
+The number of McQueen stores worldwide had increased to 100 by the end of 2020, with revenues estimated to be €500 million in 2020.